AriFordsham/GHCWiki/building/faq.md

 configure ghc.
 Just add `SplitObjs=NO` to your `mk/build.mk` file (which may not exist to start with).
 (The Gentoo ebuild does this automatically)

-Note: The above didn't work for me when I created mk/build.mk with the SplitObjs directive.
-But when I made the change to mk/config.mk, by uncommenting a line near the end of the file, it worked.